alexec/www.alexecollins.com/source/2015-01-17-elastic-search-in-a-box-with-docker.html.md

 We can check we can access Elastic Search by opening the <http://localhost:9200> URL, and our application by opening <http://localhost:8080>.

+**Tips**

 Packing containers can go wrong.
-You can find you can print/tail the logs of the last started container with this useful command:
+I find it helpful to print/tail the logs of the last started container with this command:

 ~~~bash
 docker logs -f $(docker ps -qa|head -n1)